scottwarren/code-showcase/README.md

 ## Information

-Setup in a monorepo to group the project's code
+Monorepo setup to (hopefully) simplify the frontend and API setup

 ### Setup